Work experience for school students: what you need and how to get it

 - School leaver careers fairs and employer events.
 A chance to meet either lots of employers in one go or a single employer, for example via an open evening at its offices.
 Look out for virtual events during the Covid-19 pandemic.

 - Employer’s insight day or week for school leavers.
-Some organisations that run school leaver programmes also offer you the chance to spend a day or more seeing for yourself what working there would be like and meeting employees who have joined straight from school.
+Some organisations that run apprenticeships also offer you the chance to spend a day or more seeing for yourself what working there would be like and meeting employees who have joined straight from school.
 Professional services firms and IT employers commonly run insight weeks or days.

 - Extracurricular activities.
 Being part of a sports team or another club or group such as a theatre group or choir.
 Involvement in the Scouts or Guides, or Duke of Edinburgh award scheme.